ruby-rice/rice/README.md

 - Smart pointers for handling garbage collection
 - Wrappers for most builtin types to simplify calling code

+# Version Differences 3.x vs 4.x and later

+This documentation and branch are for the 3.x line of Rice.
+For the header-only version of Rice use the `master` branch and any version from 4.x onward.

 # Project Details {#project}

 The source is hosted on GitHub: http://github.com/jasonroelofs/rice